 Encouraging greater production efficiency

-The production-linked incentive (PLI) scheme is encouraging manufacturers to improve their production processes and product quality to meet the performance criteria set by the government.
-This has led to the production of more efficient and reliable EVs that meet consumer demands and reduce the running costs of the vehicles.
-The PLI scheme incentivizes manufacturers to bring new ideas, technologies, and designs to improve the efficiency and reliability of their EVs.
-This can include the use of better battery technologies, advanced motor systems, and innovative manufacturing techniques.
-The scheme also encourages manufacturers to invest in research and development to create new products that meet the evolving needs of consumers.
+The production-linked incentive (PLI) scheme is also promoting manufacturers in this regard to improve their production processes and product quality in order to comply with the performance criteria as set by the government.
+This has resulted in the development of EVs that are more efficient, reliable and that satisfy the demands of consumers, thus making the running costs of the vehicles lower.
+PlI scheme provides the impetus to the manufacturers to introduce new concepts, technologies, and designs for the purpose of betterment of EV efficiency and reliability.
+This can lead to the adoption of improved battery technologies, sophisticated motor systems, and new manufacturing approaches.
+Apart from that, the scheme also supports manufacturers in investing in R & D to innovate new products that are in tune with consumer requirements.